kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 This problem was asked by Google.

 Given a set of points (x, y) on a 2D cartesian plane, find the two closest points.
 For example, given the points `[(1, 1), (-1, -1), (3, 4), (6, 1), (-1, -6), (-4, -3)]`, return `[(-1, -1), (1, 1)]`.

+## Daily Coding Problem: Problem #907 [Medium]

+This problem was asked by Apple.

+[Gray code](https://en.wikipedia.org/wiki/Gray_code) is a binary code where each successive value differ in only one bit, as well as when wrapping around.
+Gray code is common in hardware so that we don't see temporary spurious values during transitions.

+Given a number of bits `n`, generate a possible gray code for it.

+For example, for n = `2`, one gray code would be `[00, 01, 11, 10]`.